 Stop trying to do things that require gatekeepers to let you pass and blaming your parents, your financial situation, your childhood or your friends and you’ll see that you are much more in control than you thought.

 I have mixed feelings about this one.
 Yes, all of these rules and practices are good and helpful in general, but no, none of them are groundbreaking.
 It’s cool that Vishen comes up with his own terms for things, but at the same time he’s rehashing old ideas a lot.
-Let’s put it this way: if you’re new to self-improvement, this is a very good book, which gives you the most important ideas and concepts in a nutshell.
+Let’s put it this way: if you’re new to self-improvement, The Code Of The Extraordinary Mind is a very good book, which gives you the most important ideas and concepts in a nutshell.
 If not, this might feel a bit fluffy.
 In that case you can just pick the rules that you think are worth following (which is another one of the rules in the book itself :)).

 What else can you learn from the blinks?